-Lake Technical Center (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
+Lake Technical Center is a conversion charter technical center sponsored by the Lake County School Board.
 Its main campus is located in Eustis.
-LTC's mission is to meet the educational needs of the community by offering a variety of high-quality career-technical training opportunities.
-Currently, 26 postsecondary career certificate programs are offered.
-All

-3 FCTC charter, page 2.

-26 programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
-The career training programs are competency-based and follow the standards set by the State.
-Portions of some programs are offered online.
+LTC's mission is to meet the educational needs of the community by offering a variety of high-quality, career-technical training opportunities.
+In school year 2013-14, LTC is offering 31 postsecondary career certificate programs.
+All 31 programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
+The career training programs are competency-based and follow the standards set by the state.
 The majority of the students enrolled at LTC are adults.
 However, secondary students may dually enroll in LTC's career certificate programs simultaneously earning secondary and postsecondary credit.

-In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers basic and continuing education programs in law enforcement, corrections, and firefighting.
+In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers basic and continuing education programs in law enforcement, corrections and firefighting.
 An instructional service center, located in Mascotte, provides career training to students in selected programs.
-Apprenticeship programs, continuing workforce education classes, and customized training for business, provide the opportunity for LTC to be recognized as a center for lifelong learning.
+Apprenticeship programs, continuing workforce education classes and customized training for business, provide the opportunity for LTC to be recognized as a center for lifelong learning.